David Moore (and Russell Wilson) good, but more bad for Seahawks as Chargers deliver second exhibition defeat

 — Seattle hit big plays in the passing game: The Seahawks might well have remembered that they hit some deep shots against the Chargers a year ago as quarterback Russell Wilson looked aggressively downfield throughout the half, hitting 13 of 21 passes for a whopping 193 yards.

-Along with Moore making two catches for 71 yards in the first half, Jaron Brown had two for 74 yards including a 29-yarder on the first play of the game on a play-action pass after Wilson faked to Chris Carson.
+Along with Moore making two catches for 71 yards in the first half, Jaron Brown had two for 74 yards, including a 29-yarder on the first play of the game on a play-action pass after Wilson faked to Chris Carson.
 It’s the kind of play the Seahawks view as a foundation of what they hope their offense will look like in 2018.

+Brown’s spot on the roster already seemed assured.
+But the performance against the Chargers helped reiterate the kind of impact he may be able to make this season.

 Wilson then hit Brown for a 45-yard completion on the second series of the game.
 Each series led to field goals for what were Seattle’s only points of the first half.

+“I love the opportunity,” said Brown, who played the last five years with Arizona before signing with the Seahawks as a free agent in the offseason.
+“I’m coming here I’m trying to prove myself to the team and everything and just want trying to really become a bigger part of the offense.”

 — Rasheem Green again strong as defensive line settled down after shaky start: The Chargers drove 70 yards in nine plays the first time they had the ball with quarterback Philip Rivers hitting all four of his pass attempts for 41 yards.
-Tedric Thompson, getting his second start at free safety with Earl Thomas holding out, was beaten on two consecutive plays for gains of 14 and 13 yards that helped get the Chargers close (Maurice Alexander got a lot of work in the first half and the Seahawks might look more look more closely at an Alexander/McDougald pairing this week).
+Tedric Thompson, getting his second start at free safety with Earl Thomas holding out, was beaten on two consecutive plays for gains of 14 and 13 yards that helped get the Chargers close (Maurice Alexander got a lot of work in the first half and the Seahawks might look more closely at an Alexander/McDougald pairing this week).

 The Chargers also rushed for 43 yards on eight carries in the first quarter when they had their starters in throughout.